 Eat, Drink and Be Magnificent!
 The 31st annual Magnificent Midlothian Food Festival is bigger and better than ever, dishing up cuisine from local restaurants, local craft beer, Virginia wines and more!
 Enjoy live musical entertainment with performances by South of James and Party Fins.
 All proceeds benefit local charities through Rotary International.

 The Country Club of Virginia, James River Course

 Fore!
 Golfers and fans get excited!
 The Richmond Region will host some of the greatest golfers in the world this fall when PGA Tour legends come to town for the Dominion Energy Charity Classic.
-The third annual event will tee off October 19th at The Country Club of Virginia, James River Course, and continue through October 20.
+The fourth annual event will tee off October 17th at The Country Club of Virginia, James River Course, and continue through October 20.
 New this year, a post-play concert has been added to the agenda!
 Catch Chase Rice Live! presented by Drive Shack on October 18 in the Fan Zone at approximately 6:00 p.m., immediately following the Military Appreciation Ceremony.

 Fancy Me Mad

 Walk among spirits in the graveyard of Historic St. John's Church.
 During your self-guided tour of the graveyard, you'll meet Eliza Poe (mother of Edgar), George Wythe and his murderous nephew, Elizabeth Van Lew, and more!
 At 7:30 p.m.
 Edgar Allan Poe will reads his stories "The Raven" and "The Bells" in the church as the lights flicker....

 October 26, 2019; 10 a.m. - 3 p.m.

 The Rotary Club of New Kent & New Kent County Airport invite you to join them for the second annual Roar & Soar: Car & Aircraft Show.
 Come enjoy hundreds of show cars, motorcycles, and airplanes, plus wine, beer, great food, and other vendors.